lukeholman/lukeholman-website/content/author/justin/_index.md

 # List (academic) interests or hobbies
 interests = [
-    "Justin's MSc project looked at whether sexual selection has a net positive or negative effect on the fitness of populations, using meta-analysis and comparative analysis."
+    "Justin and I looked at whether sexual selection has a net positive or negative effect on the fitness of populations, using meta-analysis and comparative analysis."
 ]

 # Organizational groups that you belong to (for People widget)